AurumByte/aurumbyte.github.io/Posts/Creating Cylvre.md

 At this point I was getting disheartened and frustrated.
 I was trying to find a way to build a compiler that works and that's when it hit me, The Eureka moment.
 I quickly pull up my computer, cloned the repository I mentioned earlier, and started hacking away.
 I wanted this compiler to be as close to the original as possible.
 Soon, as in a couple of weeks, I got Compiler 3 up and running.
 I faced some NPEs but eventually got the compiler up and running and...
 IT WORKED!
 For a developer, nothing beats the feeling of using a working piece of software he/she created.
 Although there were many problems, Compiler 3 could successfully compile and run basic printing, variable declaration, loops, basic conditionals etc. The biggest problem was that Compiler 3 still couldn't reference Java API.
 But for me...
-If it works (somewhat) It Works!
+If it works (somewhat) It Works!... right?

+## Conclusion

+So far, I know that I have got enough features running to make it a small, functional language.
+Its not complete yet... and will be subjected to lots of changes but the final product will be to provide a great and powerful language that is easy from a user's perspective.
+Sure, I may be slightly inexperienced for such a project but this is a long term project.
+I am determined to bring it to v1.0.0, and nothing will change my mind.